To read the full versions of our official press releases, follow this link!

 2. all-bus fares for commuters looking to travel strictly by bus in any and all zones (STL, STM, RTL and exo).

 ABC and ABCD all-purpose fares (called "All modes ABC" or "All modes ABCD" fares) will be available as of June 20 at metropolitan ticket offices (some fares will also be available at fare vending machines).
 These news fares will only be available on Occasionnelle cards (not on OPUS cards).

 An all-purpose fare will allow you to transit from A, B, C and D zones, regardless of the transportation mode you use (metro, bus, train).
 For example, to take the bus in Laval and then the metro, you will not have to buy two different transit fares, but only one "All modes" fare.
 This kind of fare will be useful when you have to transit between different territories or switch to another transportation mode.

 The STL will be here to assist you and keep you informed as changes arise.
-Our Tickets and fares section will soon be updated to reflect the new changes.
+Our Tickets and fares now reflects the new changes.
 Keep in mind that between now and July 2022, only a few new features will affect the Laval territory.